BasedUser/pvpStatsPlugin/README.md

 If a gameover occurs all the data will be written to a .json file.

+### Fork changes
+This fork is an experimental switch to an Elo-like system.
+The scaling is identical to chess scaling.

 ### Terminal commands
 * `writestats` --> dumps the data in a .json file
 * `pvp_timers [update/show]` --> shows the timers